 Will these classes prepare me to take the PMP test?

 Our courses are designed to teach the practical application of project management.
 Course hours are applicable towards the required educational hours to take PMI exams.
 The PMBOK houses the content from which the Project Management Institute (PMI) draws the questions for the test.
 Course hours are applicable towards the 35 hours of project management education required to take the PMP.

 However, Project Management and Foundations of Project Management are not PMP test preparation courses.
 About 25% of our students take a separate exam prep course prior to sitting for the PMP exam.
 You will receive a Certificate of Completion with successful completion of either course.

 Why should I take your class instead of another?

-Is the Foundations course current with the PMBOK?
+Are the courses current with the PMBOK®?